awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-changestate.md

 Required: Yes

 Force
 If set, forces the instances to stop\.
 The instances do not have an opportunity to flush file system caches or file system metadata\.
 If you use this option, you must perform file system check and repair procedures\.
-This option is not recommended for Windows instances\.
+This option is not recommended for EC2 instances for Windows Server\.
 Type: Boolean
 Required: No